rentzsch/mogenerator/test/Test README.markdown

 5. Generated source files are compilable.
 6. A small but real program can use the generated classes to create managed objects, modify their attributes, hook up relationships and save them to an in-memory store.

-It does this for both MRC and ARC modes (hence the double `success` in the output).
+It does this for both MRC and ARC modes.

+*Note:* if you encounter an error like this:

+	$ rake
+	*** Clean-building mogenerator
+	xcodebuild: error: The project 'mogenerator' does not contain a scheme named 'mogenerator'. rake aborted!
+	ERROR: xcodebuild -project ../mogenerator.xcodeproj -scheme mogenerator clean failed /Users/wolf/Downloads/mogenerator/test/Rakefile:4:in `run_or_die'
+	/Users/wolf/Downloads/mogenerator/test/Rakefile:11:in `<top (required)>'
+	(See full trace by running task with --trace)

+Try opening mogenerator.xcodeproj in Xcode, closing the project and try again.
+That should "fix" it. *sigh*

 Points of Highlight
 -------------------